hanooyang/monis/README.md

     }
 }
 ```
-moni will handle the below routes:
+monis will handle the below routes:
 ```
 GET /projects
 POST /projects